Dev-m8/CH-HaskellProject/README.md

 Case Study objective:

-1. Query API to fetch pricing data for different electronic parts
+1. Query API to fetch pricing data (json) for different electronic parts
 2. Combine this pricing data to provide a total price based on the batch size a user requires